davidtgbe/openblt/README.md

 ## FAQ

 I want to enter into DFU mode to experiment or update BL/FW.
 How can I enter to this mode?
 - You can enter into DFU mode by pressing touch screen while switching on the printer.
-You need to use this [software](https://www.st.com/en/development-tools/stsw-stm32080.html) to use DFU mode.
+You need to use the [STM32 Flash loader demonstrator](https://www.st.com/en/development-tools/flasher-stm32.html) to use DFU mode.

 # OpenBLT Bootloader